Aroxoft/aroxoft.github.io/pages/privacy.md

 you are at least 18 or that you are the parent or guardian of such a minor and consent to such minor dependent's use of the App.
 If we learn that personal information from users less than 18 years of age has been collected, we will deactivate the account and take reasonable measures to promptly delete such data from our records.
-If you become aware of any data we may have collected from children under age 18, please contact us at aroxoft+privacy@gmail.com
+If you become aware of any data we may have collected from children under age 18, please [contact us][1].

 ## 7. WHAT ARE YOUR PRIVACY RIGHTS?